datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter1.md

 Finally, you will plot the time series for AI using ts_plot and for hourly intervals.

 `@instructions`
-- Convert 'rih_tweet' into a time series data object using `ts_data` function
+- Convert 'rih_tweet' into a time series data object using `ts_data` function.
-- Create a Time Series plot using `ts_plot` function with intervals set to `months`
+- Create a Time Series plot using `ts_plot` function with interval set to `"months"`.
-- Create a Time Series plot for 'AI_tweet' using `ts_plot` with `hours` as time interval
+- Create a Time Series plot for 'AI_tweet' using `ts_plot` with `"hours"` as time interval.

 `@hint`